 Shani came to Canada on a ship.
 Gary asked her if she could remember the name of the ship.
 She could not.
 As a result, Gary suspects that Shani used a different route to come to Canada.

-Marco explained that he had been standing behind the counter in his shop when a truck full of armed men arrived to threaten him.
+Marco told Gary that he had been standing behind the counter in his shop when a truck full of armed men arrived to threaten him.
 Gary asked Marco about the lay-out of his shop.
 He then asked Marco to describe the men’s truck.
 Marco could not remember anything about the truck.
-Gary thinks that this is very suspicious, because from where Marco was standing, the truck would have been in view the whole time that the men were inside the store.
+Gary thinks that this is very suspicious.
+From where Marco was standing, the truck would have been in view the whole time that the men were in the store.

 In the weeks leading up to his arrest, Bijan was visited repeatedly by government officials.
 Gary asked Bijan to describe in detail the first time that the officials came to his home: What time of day did they arrive?
 How long did they stay?
 What questions did they ask?
 In Bijan’s mind, the details of that first visit have become blurred together with the details of the many visits that followed.
 When he tries to describe that first visit, he ends up talking in general terms about the kinds of things that the officials said and did whenever they would come by.
 Gary finds Bijan’s inability to describe the first visit in detail suspicious.